 As you may already know, there are many targeted treatment options out there for hair loss, from medications to red light therapy to hair transplants.
 While these treatments can help, oftentimes the best way to grow a healthy head of hair is through a more holistic approach to your overall health.
 That’s where CBD and CBD-infused hair products come into the picture.

 CBD oil and full-spectrum hemp oil have skyrocketed in popularity, credited by many to relieve pain and anxiety, or help in getting a better night’s sleep.
 Cannabidiol (CBD) has a wide range of effects throughout the body, so how might CBD oil help combat thinning hair or stimulating hair growth?
-Plus, learn more about the best CBD products for thinning hair.
+Plus, explore the best CBD hair products.

 CBD & The Endocannabinoid System